gertrude-app/web/docs/src/pages/index.md

 {% image src="create-key.png" caption="Create your first key" /%}

-Now that you've got a key and a keychain, you need to do one more step: _attach that keychain to your user._ Go back to the users screen, click to to edit the user you created earlier, and then click to add a keychain.
+Now that you've got a key and a keychain, you need to do one more step: _attach that keychain to your user._ Go back to the users screen, click to edit the user you created earlier, and then click to add a keychain.
 Select the keychain you just created by its name and save the user.